The search for small association schemes with noncyclotomic eigenvalues: Introduction

 For association schemes in general we do not know if the character values have to be cyclotomic, but we do have noncommutative examples for which the eigenvalues are not cyclotomic -- the smallest examples are two noncommutative Schurian association schemes of order 26, and three noncommutative Schur rings of order 32 (in the latter case the corresponding graphs are Cayley graphs on a nonabelian group of order 32).

 In this article we investigate the cyclotomic eigenvalue question from a smallest counterexample perspective.
-For a given rank and involution type, our approach will be to generate an algebraic variety in a multivariate polynomial ring in variables corresponding to the intersection numbers and character table parameters of such an association scheme.
-Each suitable integer point in this variety corresponds to a standard integral table algebra with integral multiplicities (SITAwIM) that has the corresponding intersection matrices and character table via its regular representation.
-We use the variety to search for small SITAwIMs of the given type that have some noncyclotomic eigenvalues.
+For a given rank and involution type, our approach will be to generate an algebraic set in a multivariate polynomial ring in variables corresponding to the intersection numbers and character table parameters of such an association scheme.
+Each suitable integer point in this algebraic set corresponds to a standard integral table algebra with integral multiplicities (SITAwIM) that has the corresponding intersection matrices and character table via its regular representation.
+We use the algebraic set to search for small SITAwIMs of the given type that have some noncyclotomic eigenvalues.